business4s/decisions4s/README.md

 with [FEEL](https://docs.camunda.io/docs/components/modeler/feel/what-is-feel/).
 This means their rendered form, when evaluated, yields the same result as direct evaluation.
 This guarantee is provided to lower the mental load, so that we can rely on a properly specified format instead of defining our own.
-Having said that, it's important to remember that **rendered form is not intended to be evaluated**, Decisions4s will use direct evaluation when evaluating decision tables.
+Having said that, it's important to remember that **rendered form is not intended to be evaluated**; Decisions4s will use direct evaluation when evaluating decision tables.

 User-defined expressions dont have to keep FEEL compatibility.